fe-data/fe-docs/docs/getting-started/settings.rst

       Example
       =======
       vintage:[fast_events id=2]
-      cycle:[fast_event group="fast"]
+      cycle:[fast_events group="fast"]
       status2:[fe_download showimage="yes" downloadtext="Download tickets"]
       status3:[fe_ticket downloadtext="Download eticket in FE Tracking App"]

    The tokens **vintage** and **cycle** can be used in the ordering API to generate the orderform.
 You can then embed this orderform in your own frontend.
-   To get it working, you also need the ``fe-payment.js`` or ``fe-payment.min.js`` library, which is part of the Fast Event plugin.
+   To get it working, you also need the ``fe-payment.js`` or ``fe-payment.min.js`` library, which is part of the Fast Events plugin.
    The library is 100% javascript and has no other dependencies.

    You can also query the order status by using the order uid.
    The API checks to which event id the order belongs and then looks for a token that starts with 'status' supplemented with the event id.
    So for example 'status2'.

+   The order status lines are optional.
+If not present the default is ``[fe_download showimage="no" downloadtext="Download tickets"]``